Planning for Climate Change: A Workshop for San Francisco Bay Area Planners

 In September 2009, two workshops were held in the Bay Area to educate and train local planners on climate change impacts and adaptation strategies.
 These workshops were based on the National Estuarine Research Reserve System’s Planning for Climate Change workshop, originally developed and piloted in Washington State by the Padilla Bay National Estuarine Research Reserve.

-This project was funded by the Reserve’s Coastal Training Program and NOAA’s Coastal Services Center.
+This project was funded by the Reserve’s Coastal Training Program and NOAA’s Coastal Services Center (now the Office for Coastal Management).
 Other partners included the Bay Conservation and Development Commission and the Association of Bay Area Governments.
 Project leads developed an agenda to satisfy participant needs.
 Workshop sessions were led by NOAA staff and Bay Area guest speakers and included:

 - Climate Change Science and Impacts in the San Francisco Bay Area.
 This included specific examples of projected regional and local impacts to coastal resources.